 Our family loves doing pizza nights at home.
 We partially bake the crusts and then let everyone pick their own toppings to create their own pizzas.
-The kids love being able to help out in the kitchen and create their own dinners!
+The kids love helping in the kitchen and creating their own dinners!

 Jump to:

-- Pizza dough - My homemade pizza dough recipe is perfect for this cast iron pan pizza.
+- Pizza Dough - My homemade pizza dough recipe is perfect for cast-iron pizza.
 If you use store-bought pizza dough, plan for about 1 pound of dough per 10" pizza.

-- Sauce - I always have a batch of my Italian gravy in the freezer to use for pizza sauce if needed.
-You can also use your favorite store-bought pizza sauce if that is easier.
+- Sauce - I always have a batch of my Italian Gravy in the freezer to use if needed.
+You can also use your favorite store-bought pizza sauce.

-- Toppings - One of my favorite cast iron pizza toppings is Margherita style.
-This consists of sliced mozzarella and tomatoes and fresh basil.
+- Toppings - One of my favorite cast-iron pizza toppings is Margherita style.
+This consists of sliced mozzarella, tomatoes, and fresh basil.
 For even more topping ideas, check out my list of suggestions below.

 - White Pizza - Use alfredo sauce and top with ricotta and parmesan cheese.

-- BBQ Chicken - Use bbq sauce and top with shredded chicken and mozzarella.
+- BBQ Chicken - Use BBQ sauce, shredded chicken, and mozzarella.

 - Veggie - Add sautéed sliced mushrooms, bell peppers, onions, and spinach.